List of Super Heavy boosters: Block 2 launches (B14–B17)

 B15 features upgraded electrical systems, such as a more powerful processor and "integrated smart-batteries".
 On July 23, 2024, B15's aft section was spotted, featuring additional tanks attached to the liquid oxygen header tank.
 On December 21, it was moved to Massey's for cryogenic testing.
 It completed a cryogenic test on December 27, followed by additional tests on December 28.
 Following this, it returned to Mega Bay 1 for engine and grid-fin installation.
-On February 8, B15 rolled to OLP-A, where it conducted a static fire on February 9.
+On February 8, B15 rolled to OLP-1, where it conducted a static fire on February 9.
 Following this test, it returned to Mega Bay 1.
 On February 25, B15 rolled to the launch site, where on March 2, Ship 34 (S34) was stacked onto the booster for launch.
 A launch attempt was aborted late into the count on March 3.
 S34 was destacked on March 4, and restacked on March 5 after an aborted attempt earlier that day.
 On March 6, B15 launched with S34, completing its ascent burn before separating from the upper stage.
 Following this, it returned to the launch site, and was caught.B15-2 returned to Mega Bay 1 on March 8, before moving to the Rocket Garden on March 19.
-On September 6, 2025, B15-2 was rolled to the launch site for its second static fire test, which was conducted a full duration static fire on September 7.
+On September 6, 2025, B15-2 was rolled to the launch site for its second static fire test, conducted for a full duration on September 7.
 The booster was then returned to the mega bay for vented interstage installation and final preflight preparations.
 It was rolled to Pad-1 for its second and final flight on October 8, 2025.
 S38 would be lifted onto the booster on October 11.

 On October 14, 2024, the first section for B16 was spotted being moved around Starfactory.
 Stacking began in late October, and concluded in late December.
 It conducted a cryogenic test on February 28, followed by a return to Mega Bay 1 in late March.
 It rolled out for static fire testing on June 4, with a static fire attempt being aborted on June 5.
 The test was completed on June 6.
 After this, the booster rolled back into Mega Bay 1 on June 8.
 Its vented interstage was installed on June 16, 2025.
 However, this was removed following the catastrophic failure of Ship 36's six engine static fire.
-Following rollout to the launch site, Ship 37 was stacked onto B16 for Flight 10.
-The first launch attempt was aborted about ten minutes into propellant load, with a second attempt being scrubbed fortty seconds before the targeted lauch time.
+On August 23, following rollout to the launch site, Ship 37 was stacked onto B16 for Flight 10.
+The first launch attempt was aborted about ten minutes into propellant load, with a second attempt being scrubbed forty seconds before the targeted launch time.
 A third attempt on August 26 was successful, despite B16 losing an engine during the ascent burn.
 B16 managed to complete the landing burn experiment previously scheduled for the flight before, splashing down in the Gulf of Mexico about seven minutes after liftoff.